EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 triggered if one variant is more than 3 times larger than the second-largest variant.

-Consider placing the large variant's contents on the heap (for example via [`Box`](https://doc.rust-lang.org/std/boxed/index.html)) to keep the overall size of the enum itself down.
+Consider placing the large variant’s contents on the heap (for example via [`Box`](https://doc.rust-lang.org/std/boxed/index.html)) to keep the overall size of the enum itself down.

-This lint is "allow" by default because it can be noisy, and may not be an actual problem.
+This lint is “allow” by default because it can be noisy, and may not be an actual problem.
 Decisions about this should be guided with profiling and benchmarking.